sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 The AirPlay 2 build requires a good deal of extra library support and may not fit into smaller devices.
 It also requires more CPU power and more RAM.

 ### What Works
-- AirPlay 2 for iOS, HomePod mini and Mac players.
+- AirPlay 2 for iOS, HomePod mini, AppleTV and Mac players.

 ### What Does Not Work
 - No Remote Control
 - No AirPlay 2 for Windows iTunes

 ### What Partly Works
-- Incomplete functionality using AppleTV?.
-(Reports of usage welcome!)
-- Lossless or High Definition Lossless material over AirPlay 2 (ALAC decoder must be installed in config step).
+- Lossless or High Definition Lossless material over AirPlay 2 is automatically transcoded to ALAC or AAC before sending it via AirPlay 2 to Shairport Sync.

 ### Limitations
 - Only a single instance of Shairport Sync can run on a device.